 A trade mark (TM) is any 'sign' which can distinguish the goods and services of one trader from those of another.
-A 'sign' includes words, logos, colours, slogans, three–dimensional shapes and sometimes even sounds and gestures.
+A 'sign' means any sign which is capable of being represented in the register and includes words, logos, colours, slogans, three–dimensional shapes and even sounds and gestures.
 A TM is therefore a 'badge' of trade origin.
 It is used as a marketing tool so that customers can recognise the product of a particular trader.
-To be registrable in the UK, it must also be capable of being represented graphically, that is, in words and/or pictures.
+To be registrable in the UK, it must also be capable of being represented in the trade mark register, that is, in words and/or pictures and can include jpegs, MP3 or MP4 files.

 ACG members are TM owners and may also own copyright and design rights in products and packaging.
 Examples of TMs can be found here